1. Introduction – AustralianSuper respects your privacy

 will need to advise us about your relationship with the persons you nominate in

 6. To whom does AustralianSuper disclose personal information?

 We will only share your personal information:

-- with any third party on specific matters if you have consented to the disclosure
+any third party on specific matters if you have consented to the

-- as required by law or regulations, by Courts/Tribunals, or Government or regulatory bodies/authorities
+required by law or regulations, by Courts/Tribunals, or Government or

 Where you provide your personal details for the purpose of online data verification, our third party service provider will use your details for this purpose.
 Your information will be subject to an information match request in relation to relevant official record holder information and a corresponding information match result will be provided via the use of third party systems.